henry-ht/js-translate/README.md

     });
     ```

+    -   The function 'loadFile' loads the required translation file.
+Optionally, you can pass the 'pageName' as an argument to load a translation file for a specific page.
+    ```
+    hTranslate.loadFile();
+    ```

     -   The function `translate` has various parameters such as `querySelector`, which is a JavaScript `document.querySelector`.
 The other parameter is `impType`, which has a default value of `normal`, but if your website is not modern, change it to `element`.
     ```
     hTranslate.translate(text:string, impType:string, querySelector:string);